schuyler-smith/phylosmith/README.md

 Originally I had created 2 mock phyloseq objects (`mock_phyloseq` and `mock_phyloseq2`) that had no real-world data but served to show simple examples of how the functions worked.

-Then I decided that I should include a real example of microbiome data (`soil_column`) becasue it's always nice to see real examples. `soil_column` is a <a href="https://www.frontiersin.org/articles/10.3389/fmicb.2018.03197/full" target="_blank" >published dataset</a>  from my lab-group.
+Then I decided that I should include a real example of microbiome data (`soil_column`) because it's always nice to see real examples. `soil_column` is a <a href="https://www.frontiersin.org/articles/10.3389/fmicb.2018.03197/full" target="_blank" >published dataset</a>  from my lab-group.
 The data is from an experiment where they looked at the microbial composition of farmland soil before and after manure application, over time, using 16S-sequencing.